intlify/routing/packages/vue-router-bridge/README.md

-# @intlify/vue-router-composable
+# @intlify/vue-router-bridge

-The universal composable APIs for Vue Router
+The vue-router bridging for Vue 2 & Vue 3

 > This library is inspired by [vue-demi](https://github.com/vueuse/vue-demi)